filiphazardous/blog2/README.md

 # Pixieblog
-A simple test-project for Strapi/Vue combo
+A simple test-project for Strapi/Vue combo.

 ## Create the dev environment